Recent items of interest

 Monticello Fire Department's original roll-top desk has come back home and is now on display in our meeting room.
 It is now fully functional after repairs and refinishing work donated by Ken Keough.

-We establish a scholarship fund
+We establish a scholarship fund Scholarship Raffle Results

 In late 2013 the members of the department began work on a scholarship fund in honor of Travis "TJ" Disch.
 Criteria has been worked out and the first recipients of the scholarship will be announced at the 2014 High School graduation.
 Information for future graduates of MHS on the program may be obtained from the High School Guidance Department.
 We tried to place special emphasis was placed on the following items community involvement outside of normal school functions and a desire to pursue a career in either the fire service or the medical field.